Modular-Earth-LLC/job-finding-assistant/README.md

 # Job Finding Assistant: Your AI-Powered Career Transformation Toolkit

-Transform your job search from a scattered effort into a strategic campaign with four specialized AI assistants that work together to land your dream role.
+Transform your job search from a scattered effort into a strategic campaign with five specialized AI assistants that work together to land your dream role.

 ## 🎯 What This Toolkit Does